BlinkUX/sequelize-mock/docs/api/model.md

 ###  Return
-Returns <Instance> a new instance with any given properties
+`Instance`: a new instance with any given properties